 America’s Test Kitchen asked us to create a social media campaign to drive subscriptions.
-We knew our viewers, Gen Foodie, as we deemed them, had a limited subscription budget that we trying to grab a piece of.
-We realized we were not only competing against other food subscription services, like Blue Apron, but against other subscription services, like Harry’s Shave Club, Freshly, Winc, Datebox and Stitch Fix.
+Our target, Gen F (for Foodie), had a limited subscription budget that we trying to grab a piece of.
+We realized we were not only competing against other food subscription services, like Blue Apron, but against general subscription services, like Harry’s Shave Club, Freshly, Winc, Datebox and Stitch Fix.

 These videos were created for the American Civil Liberties Union (ACLU) of Florida to get the word out about Amendment 4, an important resolution to Florida’s Constitution in the 2018 midterm election.
 It’s passing means that 1.4 million previously-disenfranchised voters will now have their voting rights restored.
 Florida was one of four states that still had legislation that strips people of their voting rights for having a prior felony, despite the type of crime.
 Up until it’s passing, 25% of people in this country that couln't vote because of prior felonies were in Florida.

-Creative Director/Producer: Dawn McCarthy Camera: Sebastian Gray Editor: Glenn Walton Agency: The Story Room
+Creative Director/Writer/Producer: Dawn McCarthy Editor: Glenn Walton Camera: Sebastian Gray Agency: The Story Room